CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/Basic_Variables_Functions.md

 # Basic variable functionality

-The most basic variable types of ZenScript are Strings, integers and booleans.
+The most basic variable types of ZenScript are Strings, Integers and booleans.

 ## Most single types
 `true == true` You can check if two values are the same.